Shakespeare in the Park

 Advertising

 Every summer, the Public Theater produces a beloved NYC democratic tradition and one of the best free things to do in NYC: Shakespeare in the Park, presented at the open-air Delacorte Theater in Central Park.
 There’s nothing quite like hearing the Bard’s immortal words performed outside in New York, with a backdrop of natural splendor and the Belvedere Castle looming in the background like the world’s most impressive set decoration.
-Shakespeare in the Park’s popularity means that tickets aren’t easy to come by—but if you persevere, you can get seats.
-Here’s our guide to navigating the system in 2023.
+The Delacorte was closed for much-needed renovations in 2024, but Shakeapeare in the Park is set to return in grand form in the summer of 2025.
+The popularity of the series means that tickets aren’t always easy to come by—but if you persevere, you can get seats.

 What is Shakespeare in the Park?